samtheman24/python.calculator/README.md

 * #### colour
   * the colours that have been used are used because they make the cakcukator look bright.
-  * the **website** i used for these colours is [**colourpicker](https://htmlcolorcodes.com/color-picker/) there are the signs on the side that have the sign and in brackets what it is (e.g: / (divide))
+  * the **website** i used for these colours is [**colourpicker](https://htmlcolorcodes.com/color-picker/)

+there are the signs on that are on the side that have the sign and in brackets what it is (e.g: / (divide))

 the buttons are also bigger just incase some people might accidentely mis click and hit the wrong botton. it just makes more easier to not